Uber Eats vs DoorDash: Which Food Delivery Platform Is Best for Your Restaurant in 2026?

 Pros Cons

-Large Market Share in the US: DoorDash holds 66% of the US food delivery market.
+• Large Market Share In the US: DoorDash holds 66% of the US food delivery market.
 It gives you access to a huge audience and more local orders.
-Commission and Service Fees: DoorDash takes 20%–29% of each delivery order.
-Extra service fees may apply, too, which can reduce your earnings.

-Better Visibility in Suburbs: While Uber Eats dominates urban centers, DoorDash performs well in suburban areas, making it a solid choice if you're outside major cities.
-Customer Support Issues: Some restaurants report slow or inconsistent help during peak hours.
-It can delay problem resolution when you need fast action.
+• Better Visibility In Suburbs: While Uber Eats dominates urban centers, DoorDash performs well in suburban areas, making it a solid choice if you're outside major cities.

-Flexible Partnership Plans: DoorDash offers different commission structures: basic, plus, and premier.
-You can choose what works best for your profit margins.
-Limited Branding Options: While menus and photos can be updated, there's limited space to highlight your brand story.
+• Limited Branding Options: While menus and photos can be updated, there’s limited space to highlight your brand story.
 Everything still looks like a DoorDash order.

-Integrated DashPass Program: Restaurants on DashPass can reach loyal customers who order more often.
+• Integrated DashPass Program: Restaurants on DashPass can reach loyal customers who order more often.
 It can help boost repeat orders and improve customer value.
-Driver Quality Varies: Third-party drivers may mishandle deliveries or arrive late.
-Even if it's not your fault, your restaurant's rating could take a hit.

-Custom Promotions and Ads: You can run targeted discounts and sponsored listings.
+• Custom Promotions and Ads: You can run targeted discounts and sponsored listings.
 These tools give you more control over how and when to attract orders.
-Reduced Direct Engagement: DoorDash keeps customer data, making it hard to build loyalty outside the app.
-You miss the chance to nurture long-term relationships.

 DoorDash gives you wide reach, flexible plans, and strong performance in suburban areas.
 However, high fees and limited customer access can be a challenge if you're aiming for long-term brand control.